You can find this document as PDF here.

 -

 Use our binary tar balls.
-The most recent Performance Monitor you can download from here…
+The most recent Performance Monitor can be downloaded from our website.

 We follow the Debian, Ubuntu and Rocky Linux distribution maintenance policies for Long Term Support (LTS) releases.